sugarchain-project/sugarchain-project.github.io/doc/ANN.md

   * ie) `2^32/100000000 = 42.94967296 SUGAR`
 - Halving schedule:
   * Interval `12500000 blocks (5^8*32)` is about 2 years (exactly 1.9818619989852864... years).
-  * The total number of halvings is `33 times`, and it is expected to take about `66 years`.
+  * The total number of times a halving will take place is `33 times`, over the span of `66 years`.
 - Total supply:
   * `1073741824 SUGAR` in theory, and `1073741823.875 SUGAR` in actual.
   * The difference is `0.125 SUGAR`.
 One Satoshi (0.00000001) limitation makes this difference.
 In addition, this number is meaningful.
 FYI) `1 GB = 1073741824 Byte (2^30)`.